lexDAO/Kali/README.md

 │  │ ├─KaliDAOtoken — "Pausable Comp-style voting token with metaTX support"
 ```

-`Kali` is a framework for on-chain orgs inspired by [Compound](https://github.com/compound-finance/compound-protocol/tree/master/contracts/Governance) and [Moloch DAO](https://github.com/MolochVentures/moloch) governance.
+`Kali` is a protocol for on-chain orgs inspired by [Compound](https://github.com/compound-finance/compound-protocol/tree/master/contracts/Governance) and [Moloch DAO](https://github.com/MolochVentures/moloch) governance.
 The smart contract code is *simple* to make it easier to read and secure assets on (less code, less to break).
 For example, Kali reduces Comp-style governance into a single contract, and can support extensions to add contracts as apps, such as crowdsales and redemptions against pooled funds.
 Kali contracts are further optimized for gas efficiency and functions are written to be easily adapted via modules through overrides.

 ## Designed for [DAC](https://lawbitrage.typepad.com/blog/2015/02/empowering-distributed-autonomous-companies.html)

-Kali is built first for on-chain companies and funds.
+Kali is built for on-chain companies and funds.
 Proposals are broken out into a variety of types that each can have their own governance settings, such as simple/super majority and quorum requirements.
 Further, Kali supports hashing and amending docs from deployment and through proposals, providing a hook to wrap organizations into legal templates to rationalize membership rules and liabilities.
 [Legal forms](https://github.com/lexDAO/LexCorpus/tree/master/contracts/legal) are maintained as open source goods by [LexDAO](https://twitter.com/lex_DAO) legal engineers.
+Incorporation, and full-service legal engineering support is also being integarted into an MVP UI to allow Kali users to solve their org painpoints quickly and cheaply (stay tuned).

-## Token Voting and Delegation
+## Token Voting, Delegation & MetaTX

-Kali tokens represent voting stakes, and can be launched as transferable or non-transferable, with such settings being updateable via proposal.
+Kali tokens ([`KaliDAOtoken`](https://github.com/lexDAO/Kali/blob/main/contracts/KaliDAOtoken.sol)) represent voting stakes, and can be launched as transferable or non-transferable, with such settings being updateable via `PAUSE` proposal (see below).
 This allows for DACs to launch with closed membership (similar to Moloch-style 'clubs') but still retain the option to open their seats to the public.
 This configurability, in addition to appealing to different deployer preferences, can allow orgs to plan around compliance objectives.

-Voting weight can also be delegated, and such weight automatically updates upon token transfers from delegators, incorporating functionality from Comp-style tokens.
+Voting weight can also be delegated, and such weight automatically updates upon token transfers from delegators, incorporating functionality from Comp-style tokens (with an improvement of 'auto delegation' to new accounts to avoid an extra transaction for Kali users).

 As a UX feature, meta-transactions can be made with Kali tokens, such as gas-less (relayed) transfers via [EIP-2612 `permit()`](https://eips.ethereum.org/EIPS/eip-2612), and delegation using [EIP-712](https://eips.ethereum.org/EIPS/eip-712) off-chain signatures.
+Similarly, `voteBySig()` allows for voting meta-transactions, effectively allowing DAOs to subsidize and make voting free for members.

 Kali tokens are further designed with gas efficiency in mind and have incorporated optimization techniques from RariCapital's [`solmate`](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC20.sol) library.

+## NFT Vault

+Kali supports both ERC-721 and ERC-1155 NFT `safeTransferFrom()` through the [`NFThelper`](https://github.com/lexDAO/Kali/blob/main/contracts/NFThelper.sol) module.
+NFTs can be managed through `CALL` proposals (see below).

 ## Proposal Types